brooksbenson/eloquent-js/chapter1/chapter1-notes.md

 #### Unicode Standard

 Strings are modeled as a sequence of bits within a computer.
 The way JavaScript converts characters to bits is based on the unicode standard.
-The unicode standard assigns a number to almost every character.
-The unicode standard makes it possible to encode and decode characters across multiple platforms.
+The unicode standard assigns a number to almost every character, which makes it possible to encode and decode characters across multiple platforms.

 #### Template literals